Horta, Portugal Guide

 Airport

-The airport serving Faial Island is Horta Airport (HOR), also known as Faial Airport.
-It is located approximately 9 kilometers (5.6 miles) from the city center of Horta.
-Taxis are readily available at the airport and provide a convenient way to reach Horta.
-The journey takes approximately 15-20 minutes.
-Car rental agencies are also located at the airport, offering a convenient option for exploring the island.
-There is also a bus service that connects the airport to Horta, but the schedule may be limited.
+Horta Airport (HOR) is located approximately 9 kilometers (5.6 miles) from the city center.
+Taxis are readily available at the airport and offer a convenient way to reach your accommodation in Horta.
+Car rental agencies are also located at the airport, providing an option for those who prefer to explore the island independently.
+A bus service also connects the airport to Horta, although the schedule may be limited.

 Attractions